-In addition to SERV’s resources and services, many other organizations and programs provide helpful resources to continue the fight against domestic violence, sexual violence, and human trafficking.
-Learn more about their work here.
+In addition to SERV’s resources and services, many other organizations and programs provide helpful tips and resources to continue the fight against domestic violence, sexual violence, and human trafficking.
+Learn more about their work by clicking the links below.

 National Sexual Violence Resource Center (NSVRC): national information and resource hub relating to all aspects of sexual violence.

 National Coalition Against Domestic Violence (NCADV): national organization leading the fight against conditions that lead to domestic violence.

 Centers for Disease Control and Prevention (CDC): information on prevention of intimate partner violence, child abuse and neglect, elder abuse, suicide, and more.